djkormo/mlnet-tutorial/docs/using-models/README.md

 2. Finally, we assign the GithubIssueLabeler instance to a private field.

 The next step is to wire up the prediction method of the labeler to the page.
-Add the following code to `OnPostAsync` method of the `IndexModel` class:
+Add the following code to the `OnPost` method of the `IndexModel` class:

 ``` csharp
 var issue = new GithubIssue